Ahmet Altan: Prosecution

 On 16 February 2018, Ahmet, along with his brother Mehmet Altan, was sentenced to life imprisonment.
 From prison, he wrote notes he gave to his lawyers, and published his memoirs under the title I Will Never See the World Again, translated into English by Yasemin Çongar.
 The book was longlisted for the 2019 Baillie Gifford Prize for non-fiction and is published in 17 countries around the world.
 But it is not published in Turkish as Altan has concern about the safety of the publisher.

 On 4 November 2019, Altan was sentenced to 10 years and 6 months imprisonment by the court of cassation, but then the court ordered his release on probation.
 On 12 November 2019 the police detained him again after a ruling reversing his release.

+Altan subsequently stated that "...the CHP hates us because of the Balyoz and Ergenekon trials, and the AKP hates us for calling [him] a dictator..." and that "these things brought me to the point of siding with Atatürk.
+He [Recep Tayyip Erdoğan] views Atatürk as a rival and takes down his portraits.
+Today, we find ourselves longing for Atatürk.
+What is being done to Can Dündar and Cumhuriyet also be done to the CHP.

 On 25 November 2019, Altan was awarded the Geschwister Scholl Prize, a literary award of the Bavarian branch of the German Publishers and Booksellers Association.

 Altan was released from prison on 14 April 2021 after order by the Court of Cassation.